firstbatchxyz/hollowdb/src/contracts/README.md

 - `states` has the initial state for each contract.
 - `types` has types, as usual in TypeScript.
 - `utils` has common utility functions, such as proof verification.
-- the remaining files with `.contract.ts` extension are the smart-contracts, and when you run `yarn contract:build` they will be detected and built.
+- the remaining files with `.contract.ts` extension are the smart-contracts, and when you run `pnpm contract build` they will be detected and built.